3it-inpaqt/line-classification-slope/README.md

 convolution task.
 When loading the diagrams you have to make sure to set up the tensor accordingly.
 Make sure you have set up the right directory to store the output file._

-The model will be stored in a folder located in `./saved/` named after the `research_group`.
+The model will be stored in a folder located in `saved\ ` named after the `research_group`.
 In this folder, each model is sorted after the type of network (regression, convolution) and loss function for more clarity.
 With each model comes a loss evolution plot to summarize the settings and the best loss/standard deviation obtained.